Health Permits & Licenses

 If information is omitted from the application, the application may not be accepted.

-- Permit renewal application fee (varies by facility type) and late fee if applicable.
+- Permit renewal application fee

 - Any other applicable paperwork (Variance Renewal Requests, Statement of Operational Limitations, Mobile Food Establishment forms, electrical inspections, etc.)

 After our office receives the required paperwork, we will verify the ownership and update our files with any new contact information.
 Then, we will issue the new permit, license, or approval.
 All food establishments will receive their permit via mailed; all others will receive their permit in the field by an inspecting EHS.

 Most establishments renewal annually on a calendar basis.
 These facilities include restaurant and food permits, pool management company licenses, hotel/B&B permits, and year-round aquatic establishment permits like indoor pools.
 Renewal invoices are normally mailed in early November.

 Seasonal aquatic facilities, like outdoor pools, are renewed annually, but on a modified calendar basis.
 Renewal invoices are normally mailed in early March.

 Temporary food event permits and well permits cannot be renewed.
 Only new permits can be applied for.